moerv9/sentiment/docs/3_Data Acquisition.md

 Firstly, even though this function found and deleted some duplicates nearly every time it was called, checking only 40 tweets at a time is not sufficient to delete **all** duplicates.

 When applying this function to the whole database, it deleted 17318 duplicates from a total of 32698.

-More than 50% duplicate Tweets is massive!
+> More than 50% of tweets are **duplicates**.
+That is massive!

 This would've deflected the calculation of the sentiment significantly.
-This lead to the decision to apply the deletion of duplicates for the entire database before calculation of the sentiment.
+This lead to the decision to apply the deletion of duplicates for the entire database before calculating the sentiment.

 </br>